 HIPAA Protected Health Information Identifiers

-There are 18 identifiers that make medical information identifiable:
+Wondering what exactly makes information identifiable?
+According to HIPAA, there are 18 identifiers that make medical information identifiable:

 - Names (full name or last name and initial)